TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

       ],
    ],

 The field name is *name*.
-Firstly, we define some options that are independent from the field's type.
+First, we define some options that are independent from the field's type.
 This contains foremostly the field label (*label*), the conditions for the visibility of the field (`exclude`, `displayCond`) as well as information for its localization (`l10n_mode`, `l10n_cat`).
 The